go-steem/rpc/README.md

 maybe be typed incorrectly.
 The package is already usable, though.
 See the `examples` directory.

-The following sections document the API completion.
+The following subsections document the API completion.

 ### Subscriptions

+TODO: Is this actually callable over the RPC endpoint?
+It is a bit confusing to see `set_` prefix.
+Needs research.

 ```
    (set_subscribe_callback)